reshinto/reshinto.github.io/docs/interviewPrep/system_design/07Availability/readme.md

   - it matters so much that for certain systems
     - there isn't an implied but have an explicit guarantee of availability
 - many service providers have SLAs (Service-Level Agreement)
-- Althought high availiability is very important, sometimes it might be undesired
+- Although high availability is very important, sometimes it might be undesired
   - having high availability comes with trade-offs
     - because it is difficult to achieve high availability
     - it might come at other costs like higher latencies or lower throughput